 Most of the patients we see already have a primary care physician.
 If you do not, we may be able to help you connect with a physician whose practice is able to meet your primary care needs.

 For minor acute or urgent care needs, you should work through your source of primary care.
 If this is not available to you, call a local pharmacy-based clinic to see if their staff can help you.
 For emergencies, get yourself to the nearest emergency room or dial 911.

-For patients with later stage heart, lung, liver, kidney, or neurological disease, our conventional health care system offers high level skills.
+For patients with later stage heart, lung, liver, kidney, or neurological disease, our conventional health care system offers the high level skills that you need.
 Functional medicine methods like ours can sometimes play a secondary prevention role by slowing progression or reducing the occurrence of complications.

 Most of our new patients are referred to us by word of mouth.
 Some schedule a visit as a result of something they learned on our website.
 Some get referrals from other health professionals.